Blass2000/Medicaid-Fraud-Detection-Sample-using-Py/README.md

 This type of fraud can occur at multiple levels, including providers submitting false claims, patients misrepresenting eligibility, and even organized crime groups exploiting systemic vulnerabilities.
 The consequences are profound, not only in terms of financial loss but also in undermining the integrity of a program that millions rely on for basic medical services.
 I have worked developing reports and building out a fraud dection system for a major healthcare company and there are many ways to tackle fraud.
 Our goal as technologists and those whom are in this industry is to shed light on the critical importance of safeguarding these funds and ensuring they serve their intended purpose: to assist the nation’s most economically disadvantaged citizens in receiving proper health care.
 Here is an example of how this can be done- -

-In my sample, I leveraged Python to extrapolate and compere a subset of claims data, created compative clusters and generated easily digested in vizualizatoins.
+In this sample, I leveraged Python to extrapolate and compere a subset of claims data, created compative clusters and generated easily digested in vizualizatoins.
 Included in this public sample is the code.
 Enjoy !